microsoft/qsharp-language/Templates/proposal.md

 # Justification

 TODO:
-Explain why this modification to the Q# language is needed or desireable.
+Explain why this modification to the Q# language is needed or desirable.
 Explain both the benefit of the proposed modification as well as briefly summarize the benefits of the chosen mechanism opposed to other ways of achieving a similar functionality.

 # Description